FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/rpc_api.md

 **Parameters**

-- node: allows RPC to send requests to the specified node
+-node: allows RPC to send requests to the specified node
 - transaction: Contract invocation information, including the contract address, the contract caller, and the abi encoding of the invoked contract interface and parameters
-- sign: Yes(Contract address, call parameters)The user address corresponding to the signature can be recovered on the chain.
-The interface of this parameter is only available after the 3.4.0 version of the node.。
+-sign: Yes(Contract address, call parameters)The user address corresponding to the signature can be recovered on the chain.
+The interface of this parameter is only available after the 3.4.0 version of the node。
-- callback: The callback function returns the return result of the contract constant interface, including the current block height, interface execution status information, and interface execution result.
+- callback: The callback function returns the return result of the contract constant interface, including the current block height, interface execution status information, and interface execution result

 **Return value**